Lexus-FAMCS/Neural-Machine-Translation/README.md

 ---

-📄 More about the architecture:: [Attention is All You Need](https://arxiv.org/abs/1706.03762)
+📄 More about the architecture: [Attention is All You Need](https://arxiv.org/abs/1706.03762)